ianderrington/genai/docs/Engineering/examples.md

 ## Summarization

+### PDF

-!!! tip "[Summarization with Langchain] https://github.com/EnkrateiaLucca/summarization_with_langchain A splendid view of a quick streamlit app that does PDF summarization."
+??? tip "[Summarization with Langchain] https://github.com/EnkrateiaLucca/summarization_with_langchain A splendid view of a quick streamlit app that does PDF summarization."
+    LOOK AT ME

+!!! tip "[Doctor GPT](https://github.com/FeatureBaseDB/DoctorGPT) implements advanced LLM prompting for organizing, indexing and discussing PDFs, and does so without using any type of opinionated prompt processing frameworks "

 ## Video